 Additionally, going for hours without eating deprives the brain of glucose, which is needed for normal functioning.
 Lack of glucose to the brain can lead to irritability, dizziness, and fainting, as well as more serious conditions like hypoglycemia.
 Not eating regularly throughout the day puts your friend at a higher risk for long-term nutritional deficiencies including anemia, stunted growth (depending on her age), loss of bone or incomplete bone development, decreased immune function, amenorrhea (loss of menstrual periods), decreased thyroid function, increased susceptibility to colds and infections, low energy levels, poor concentration and cognitive development, and gum infections and poor dental health, just to name a few.
 This is because one meal a day, no matter the size, is unlikely to provide a person with all the nutrients s/he needs to function properly.

 If you are comfortable with it, you can tactfully let your friend know how eating only one meal a day, regardless of size, is detrimental to her health.
 Advise her to try several small meals or snacks over the course of the day, rather than only one meal once a day.
 Physical activity should also be incorporated into her daily routine in order to encourage healthful and safe weight loss.
-Your friend could also consult with a nutritionist or other health care professional for more help on how to properly achieve her weight loss goals.
+Your friend could also consult with a registered dietitian or health care provider for guidance on safely achieve her weight loss goals.
 If she is a Columbia student, she can contact Medical Services (Morningside) or the Student Health Service (CUMC) to make an appointment with a dietitian and/or a health care provider.
 For more of the skinny on healthy eating, feel free to check out Alice!’s Nutrition & Physical Activity archives and the Get Balanced!
 Guide to Healthier Eating Your concern and thoughtful question shows that you are a good friend indeed.